 Before starting the coding part, make sure that you have set up your Python 3 environment and required packages.
 If you don’t have an environment set up yet, you can follow the steps in this tutorial to set up the Anaconda environment.

 Also, make sure you install all required packages.
-In this tutorial, we will be working with the following standard packages:
+We will be working with the following standard packages:

 You can install packages using console commands: